Alex-Dunbar/Tropical-Data/README.md

 ## Experiments

-This folder contains the MATLAB functions used in experiments for fitting tropical rational functions to data.
+This folder contains the MATLAB functions used in experiments for fitting tropical rational functions to data as well as a Jupyter Notebook with experiments using tropical rational approximations of data to initialize ReLU neural networks

 Contents: